shepai/Biped/README.md

 ```
 genotype=[[0,0,0,0],[1,0,0,-1]]
 ```
 Where a 1 moves a motor forward by x-degrees, and a -1 moves it back by x-degrees.
 Each index in the outer array represents steps , and the inside arrays represent each motor. [step1, step2, step3] and [motor1, motor2, motor3, motor4].
 The previous example would not move in the first step, and then move motor 1 and motor 4 in opposite directions.
 This could also be set explicitly as randomized degrees movement:
 ```
 genotype=[[0,0,0,0],[10,30,0,-1]]
 ```
 The above would move motor 1 by 10 degrees, motor 2 by 30 degrees, motor 3 stays steady, and motor 4 moves backwards 1 degree.

+Check out the [CircuitPython code](https://github.com/shepai/Biped/tree/main/CircuitPython) for this where we 3D printed a 4DOF chassis.
 # GA optimization for walking
 The genetic algorithm task can be used to generate the weights and biases of a neural network.
 This can be formed using random gaussian noise.
 Mutation is enforced by adding more random gaussian noise on top of the genotype.

 # Essential Reading
 https://towardsdatascience.com/evolving-a-robot-to-walk-using-python-83417ca3df2a